50 sequential early years units, including 500 brand new,

 Each lesson includes extension planning through a series of extending prompts for advanced students who crave an extra challenge.
 This includes one, two or three pre-planned ways to increase the challenge level of each task.
 The first extending prompt also caters for mid-range students who show confidence and achieve the first level of each learning intention.
 This enables teachers to regularly and flexibly provide in-class extension.

-Scaffolded enabling prompts support students with developmental gaps with in-class intervention.
+Scaffolded enabling prompts support students with developmental gaps through in-class intervention.
 This includes modified recording templates and visual aids that remove literacy and working memory barriers from maths sessions.
 Support variations often adapt the task to target critical skills first, such as subitising and partitioning.

 Alignment to Australian and all state curriculums, learning intentions for each session and ongoing professional learning that is immediately relevant to the classroom that day

 Direct links to the Australian Curriculum, Western Australian Curriculum, Victorian Curriculum and NSW Maths Syllabus are copied at the start of each unit.
-These link the lessons that follow directly to the content for each year level and to the point-of-need assessments.
+These link the lessons that follow directly to the specific content and learning outcomes for each year level, and to our strategy-focused diagnostic and growth-mindset assessment options.

 Implementation support pack, including a step-by-step PowerPoint that provides easy-to-follow, practical tips for teachers of all confidence levels.
 Further PowerPoints are provided within the pack, with many more practical classroom-centred tips.